10 Easy Steps to Go Plastic-Free Today

 A plastic net bag that the plastic beach toys were sold in.

-A plastic net bag that the plastic beach toys were sold in, from American Plastic Toys Inc.
+A plastic net bag that the plastic beach toys were sold in, from American Plastic Toys Inc. Photo by Marie Cullis.

 Below are images of a discarded boogie board left at a wash station near the beach.
 I’d seen these little styrofoam balls lining parts of the beach and I couldn’t figure out what they were from.
 I did not manage to get a good photo of them.
-Once I found this broken board and looked at it closely, I could see that these are cheap boards are simply nylon or polyester fabric (fabrics made from plastics) over styrofoam.
+Once I found this broken board and looked at it closely, I could see that these cheap boards were simply nylon or polyester fabric (fabrics made from plastics) over styrofoam.
 You could not make a worse product for the beach – a product meant to be used in the water that is made of cheap materials and not meant to last more than one vacation – WOW.

 Please don’t buy these.
 This one made it into a proper trash can, but how many end up in the ocean?